NicholasRabbit/TDD/Unit Test Errors.md

 #### 1, Run an individual test in Idea.

-If all the tests run in a class when you are trying to run a single test method.
+If you don't want to all the tests run in a class when you are trying to run a single test of a method.
 You should select "Skip Tests".

 <img src="note-images/1712645962279.png" alt="1712645962279" style="zoom:80%;" />